 Jane Eaton Hamilton is the author of 9 books of cnf, fiction and poetry, including the 2016 novel WEEKEND.
 The Vancouver Sun called WEEKEND a “tour de force.
 Remarkable.”
 Publishers Weekly called it “propulsive.”

 Jane’s books have been shortlisted for the MIND Book Award, the BC Book Prize, the VanCity Award, the Pat Lowther Award and the Ferro-Grumley Award.
-Her memoir was one of the UK Guardian’s Best Books of the Year and a Sunday Times bestseller.
-She is the two-time winner of Canada’s CBC Literary Award for fiction (2003/2014).
-She’s had a notable in BASS and BAE (2016) and has appeared in The Journey Prize, Best Canadian Short Stories and Best Canadian Poetry.
-Her work has also appeared in publications such as Salon, The Rumpus, The Missouri Review and was published recently at the NY Times.
+Their memoir was one of the UK Guardian’s Best Books of the Year and a Sunday Times bestseller.
+They are the two-time winner of Canada’s CBC Literary Award for fiction (2003/2014).
+They’ve had a notable in BASS and BAE (2016) and have appeared in The Journey Prize, Best Canadian Short Stories and Best Canadian Poetry.
+Their work has also appeared in publications such as Salon, The Rumpus, The Missouri Review and the NY Times.
 It is upcoming at The Sun.
 They have been the recipient of numerous Canada Council and BC Arts Council grants.

 They are represented by Carolyn Forde at Westwood Creative in Toronto.

 A photographer and painter, Jane’s photography has hung on display at Kew Gardens, UK.

-A queer activist, she was one of Canada’s litigants in the same-sex marriage case.
-She is also known for speaking out on disability rights and against violence towards women.
+A queer activist, they were one of Canada’s litigants in the same-sex marriage case.
+They are also known for speaking out on disability rights and against violence towards women.
 They live in Vancouver, where their hobbies are gardening, dancing and trying to learn languages.

 L: Saskatoon, 2014; R: North by Northwest, CBC, 2014